vaibhavsh993/Real-Time_Chat/README.md

 # Real-Time Chat Application

 ## Overview
-This document outlines the architecture, technology stack, system flow, API design, optimization strategies, and sample code snippets for a real-time chat application.
+This following writeup outlines the architecture, technology stack, system flow, API design, optimization strategies, and sample code snippets for a real-time chat application.
 The application supports one-to-one and group messaging with a responsive UI and efficient backend communication.

 ## **Technology Stack**
 ### **Cloud Integration**